 Our chapel accommodates about 100 in a warm, intimate setting with an attached social hall.
 The church and social hall are available for rent to both church members and non-members.

-All are cordially invited to attend services or special events - see "Calendar and Events".
+All are cordially invited to attend services or special events – see the “Calendar” page.